Gigi D'Agostino

-Luigino Celestino di Agostino ([luiˈdʒiːno tʃeleˈstiːno di aɡoˈstiːno]; born 17 December 1967), known professionally as Gigi D'Agostino ([ˈdʒiːdʒi daɡoˈstiːno]), is an Italian DJ, remixer, singer and record producer.
+Luigino Celestino di Agostino ([luiˈdʒiːno tʃeleˈstiːno di aɡoˈstiːno]; born 17 December 1967), known professionally as Gigi D'Agostino ([ˈdʒiːdʒi daɡoˈstiːno]), is an Italian DJ and music producer.
 In 1986, he started his career as a DJ spinning Italo disco.
 His biggest chart successes include "Bla Bla Bla", "Another Way", a cover of Nik Kershaw's "The Riddle", "La Passion", "Super" and "L'Amour Toujours", all in the years 1999 and 2000.
-The hookline of "L'Amour Toujours" was also used for the 2018 hit remix/mashup "In My Mind".
+The hookline of "L'Amour Toujours" was also used for the 2018 hit game remix/mashup "In My Mind".

 Early life and education

 Born in Turin, Italy on 17 December 1967, to parents from Salerno, Campania, D'Agostino spent his childhood between Turin and Brescia, where the Media Records studios are located.
 As a child, D'Agostino wanted to be someone in the world of disco music.
-Starting out working as a stonemason and a fitter, he began his musical career as a DJ by organizing parties in clubs.
+Starting out by working as a stonemason and a fitter, he began his musical career as a DJ by organizing parties in clubs.
 His debut was in a club near Turin called "Woodstock".
-He worked also in a small club called Palladio in Cascinette d'Ivrea (30 km north from Turin) from 1987 until around 1992 and in a club called Le Palace in the Valentino Castle Garden in Turin.
-He was resident DJ of an Italian disco named Ultimo Impero from 1993 to 1998.
+He also worked in a small club called Palladio in Cascinette d'Ivrea (30 km north of Turin) from 1987 until around 1992 and in a club called Le Palace in the Valentino Castle Garden in Turin.
+He was a resident DJ of the Italian disco Ultimo Impero from 1993 to 1998.